JoeyStanley/jekyll-for-designers/cv.md

 New Ways of Analyzing Variation 50 (2022)

-96th Annual Meeting of the Linguistic Society of America (2021)
+96th--97th Annual Meetings of the Linguistic Society of America (2021--2022)

 [6th Linguistics Conference at UGA](http://www.linguistics.uga.edu/lcuga-6) (2019)